Not sure which service you need?

 Video Remote Interpreting (VRI) Services

 VRI for Deaf individuals is sign language interpretation provided remotely via video conferencing.
-Whether it be a doctor’s appointment, a staff meeting or students working on an out of classroom project, communication access is just a few clicks away with video remote interpreting services from Partners Interpreting!
+Whether it be a doctor’s appointment, a staff meeting or students working on an out of classroom project, Partners Interpreting is able to provide communication access in just a few clicks through this service.

-How do Video Remote Interpreting services work and what do I need to get started?
+How does this service work and what do I need to get started?

 VRI services provide fast and easy access to an interpreter.
 It also saves the cost of travel expenses, and two-hour minimums, which are typically included in an on-site interpreter’s fee.
-Unlike national Video Remote Interpreting service providers, Partners Interpreting interpreters are familiar with the local community, agencies, terminologies and current events.
+Unlike national service providers, Partners Interpreting interpreters are familiar with the local community, agencies, terminologies and current events.

 VRI interpreters are booked as scheduled appointments or are available on-demand.